rdbeach/JsonQuery/README.md

 ## Additional Info

 The JSON string must start with braces {}.

+TODO: Still need to make more type specific versions of jget.
+Also thinking about adding search functions.

 The aim here is convenience and flexibiliy, and to give the Java manipulation a "Javascript like feel".
 I have not tested the performance.